fkuhn/batchxslt/README.md

  4. Create a file in .yml for resource reference, e.g. called "resources.yml".
     An example file can be found in config/.

- 5. Define your resources to be processed by using the layout in t
+ 5. Define your resources to be processed by using the yml layout as shown in the sample resource file in samples/

 ## Usage

 dgd2cmdi installs as a cli command and can be run from the shell.
-It requires a configuration file to be passed as first argument.
+It requires a configuration file (see setup) to be passed as first argument.